 DEGREE SENIORS CLASS President-Ernest Siegel.
-Vice-President-Doris McKay Secretary-Ruth Reid Treasurer-Gertrude Morocco THIRD YEAR SENIOR CLASS President-Dominic Romeo Vice-President-Minnie Gulino Secretary--Rose Lill Treasurer---Marie Drew SOPHOMORE CLASS President-Robert Albinson Vice-President-Nettie McCann Secretary-Evelyn Kelley Treasurer-Jean Leonard FRESHMAN CLASS President-Anthony Barbarito Vice-President-Berry Marrie Secretary-Helena Kell Treasurer-Courtlandt Guyre To date, the classes of the State plans for the fast-approaching winter months.
-However, many plans Another club showing great zest are being considered and will ma-The season for dancing is in full swing.
-Our Freshman class has started off on the right path by commencing this year's social events with its successful Hallowe'en Dance.
-Tentative plans have been made to hold a series of social affairs including dances, card parties and teas.
-Dean White Reviews (Continued from Page One) cational venture in Paterson They may look forward with confidence to the development of a stronger State institution supplementing its original purpose of training excellent teachers for the elementary schools with a new purpose of preparing qualified students for the semi-professions and for further Isabel Schatz, '34, is teaching semi-professions and for further music under the W. P. A., in specialized study in other colleges and universities.
-Harold Lawpaugh, husband of Elizabeth Latome, has resigned from his position in Lincoln Park, in order to take a position as teacher-principal in the Riverdule Schools.
+Vice-President-Doris McKay Secretary-Ruth Reid Treasurer-Gertrude Morocco THIRD YEAR SENIOR CLASS President-Dominic Romeo Vice-President-Minnie Gulino Secretary-Rose Lill Treasurer-Marie Drew SOPHOMORE CLASS President-Robert Albinson Vice-President-Nettie McCann Secretary-Evelyn Kelley Treasurer-Jean Leonard FRESHMAN CLASS President-Anthony Barbarito Vice-President-Betty Morris Secretary-Helena Kell Treasurer-Courtlandt Guyre To date, the classes of the State plans for the fast-approaching winter months.
+However, many plans Another club showing great zest are being considered and will maseason for dancing is in full swing.
+Our Freshman class has started off on the right path by commencing this year's social events with ics successful Hallowe'en Dance.
+Tentative plans have been made to hold a series of social affairs including dances, card parties and teas. umni e w s Harold Lawpaugh, husband of Elizabeth Latome, has resigned from his position in Lincoln Park, in order to take a position as teacher-principal in the Riverdule Schools.
 The June Class of 1935, is planning a reunion dance to be held at Donahue's on November 6.
 Dorothy Killian, '35, is the proud mother of a baby girl born recently.
 Both mother and babe are doing well, thank you.
-A charming wedding was held on September 26, 1936, when Inez Perry, 34, became the wife of Joseph Posulich.
-They are now re-

-The Public Service appreciates our boy graduate because they have employed Marvin Oliv, '36, An-theny Ziccardi, '36, and Joseph Moore, '36.
+A charming wedding was held on September 26, 1936, when Incz Perry, 34, became the wife of Joseph Posulich.
+They are now residing in Hawthorne.
+The Public Service appreciates our boy graduate because they have employed Marxin Oliv, '36, Antheny Ziccardi, '36, and Joseph Moore, '36.
 Marion Whittaker, '34, will become the bride of James Stuart on November 3.
-The couple intend to live in Hawthorne. - Sears Roebuck, New York, are proud to announce that they have Kay Melville, '35, in their list of employees.
+The couple intend to live in Hawthorne.
+Sears Roebuck, New York, are proud to announce that they have Kay Melville, '35, in their list of employees.
 Wyckoff.